-Hi, I’m Chanie and I’m a SAHM full time food writer/photographer with four beautiful kids and a hardworking husband.
+Hi, I’m Chanie and I’m a SAHM full time food writer/photographer with four five! beautiful kids and a hardworking husband.
 I grew up in Crown Heights, Brooklyn, where I was raised on traditional Jewish foods like gefilte fish, stuffed cabbage and matza ball soup.
 When I got married and started entertaining, I began to put my own spin on old-time favorites to give them a modern, gourmet vibe.
 Today, I live just a few blocks away from my childhood home where I continue to revisit family favorites and reinvent traditional holiday dishes.
 In my free time (who has free time anymore?!), I crochet, play around with Photoshop, and surf Etsy for some good vintage finds!

 I observe a kosher diet so all the recipes on BIB follow kosher dietary laws and standards.
 I do not eat pork, shellfish, or bugs of any kind.
 I check all my fruits & veggies to ensure that they are insect-free (brocolli is a killer!).
 I also don’t mix milk (dairy) and meat, so you won’t find any (real) cheeseburgers here!
 I do, however, use beef and lamb bacon, mix coconut milk into my chicken curry, and make a mean portobello cheeseburger.